peteroupc/petero-csharp/docs/PeterO.PartialStream.md

         long start,
         long length);

-Initializes a new instance of the  class.
+Initializes a new instance of the[PeterO.PartialStream](PeterO.PartialStream.md) class.

 <b>Parameters:</b>